 UlrichsWeb: Global Serials Directory

 An international serials directory which covers more than 900 subject areas.
 Click on Advanced Search, and search by subject (Keyword).

-Journal databases such as AustLII, Lexis Advance and Westlaw AU cite publications referring to legislation.
-Access journal article databases from the Law Library website Research Databases by Type - Journal Articles
+Journal databases such as AustLII, Lexis Advance and Westlaw Australia enable users to search by subject and/or keywords.
+Access from the Law Library website Research Databases by Type - Journal Articles page.

 The following information relates to finding articles on Australian cases.
 For information about other jurisdictions, check the 'Foreign, Global and Comparative' list of research guides on the law library website.